 Execution of the guarantee may lead to three possible scenarios.
 First, if the amount requested by the seller exceeds the buyer’s account balance, the bank will extend a loan to the buyer’s account with the excess amount and pay the seller.
 Second, if the amount paid to the seller is less than what had been agreed upon, the remaining balance after payment will be transferred to the client’s account.
 The third scenario is where the bank transfers enough money from the client’s account to the seller as per the agreement and adjusts its accounts in line with the transaction.

-How to Write a Letter of Guarantee?
+How do I Write a Letter of Guarantee?

 Date